Win 7 Antispyware 2012 - How To Remove?

 1. First, try fake-registering it by entering this registration key: 1147-175591-6550, 2233-298080-3424 or 3425-814615-3990 (updated on 2011.11.29) or 9443-077673-5028 (updated 2012.01.14) .
 This should disable Win 7 Antispyware 2012 by letting it think you have paid for it.

 2. Next, if download of legitimate software still fails, try changing system date to 7 days in the future.
 You can try to do so even if registration failed.
 Reboot your PC afterwards and reset date back.

 4. Important.
-Scan with Spyhunter or Spyware Doctor for remaining trojans that resulted in Win 7 AntiSpyware 2012 infection.
+Scan with spyhunter or Spyhunter for remaining trojans that resulted in Win 7 AntiSpyware 2012 infection.

 Important Note: Although it is possible to manually remove Win 7 Antispyware 2012, such activity can permanently damage your system if any mistakes are made in the process, as advanced spyware parasites are able to automatically repair themselves if not completely removed.
 Thus, manual spyware removal is recommended for experienced users only, such as IT specialists or highly qualified system administrators.
-For other users, we recommend using Spyhunter or other malware and spyware removal applications found on 2-viruses.com.
+For other users, we recommend using Reimage or other tools found on 2-viruses.com.